Seirdy/seirdy.one/content/posts/floss-security.md

 - The operating system itself may be poorly understood by the developers, and run a program in a way that contradicts a developer's expectations.
 - Toolchains, interpreters, and operating systems can have bugs that impact program execution.
 - Different compilers and compiler flags can offer different security guarantees and mitigations.
+- Source code [can be deceptive](https://en.wikipedia.org/wiki/Underhanded_C_Contest) by featuring sneaky obfuscation techniques, sometimes unintentionally.
+Confusing naming patterns, re-definitions, and vulnerabilities masquerading as innocent bugs (plausible deniability; look up "hypocrite commits" for an example) have all been well-documented.
 - All of the above points apply to each dependency and the underlying operating system, which can impact a program's behavior.

 Furthermore, all programmers are flawed mortals who don't always fully understand source code.
 Everyone who's done a non-trivial amount of programming is familiar with the feeling of encountering a bug during run-time for which the cause is impossible to find...until they notice it staring them in the face on Line 12.
 Think of all the bugs that _aren't_ so easily noticed.